 * * *

 “Ho-lee crap!” said Rei.
 “How long have you been working on that?”

 Tess’s eyebrows rode high in sustained surprise.
 “You know, you really are talented at this.
 I had hopes during the first adventure, but that’s like something from The Odyssey or King Arthur.
 Where did you get all that?”

-Tess cocked her head and stared thoughtfully at the table, brows knit in calculation, and worried that she might be trying to connect the abusive sex in the story to some unflattering insight about him, he said, “Megaera did really well.”
+Tess cocked her head and stared at the table, brows knit in calculation, and worried that Tess might be trying to connect the abusive sex in the story to some unflattering idea about him, he said, “Megaera did really well.”
 The other guys nodded.
 “She’s easily reached fourth rank.
 I’ll have all your advancement points figured out by next session.
 It’ll get even tougher coming up, though.
 Megaera already got lucky.
 That vampire probably should have ripped her throat out; I cut you a break.”

 “I thought maybe.
 I also thought the baron would turn into a vampire after he was bitten,” Tess said.

 “Actually,” said Rei, “Steve has this idea.
 All his undead lose powers outside of a limited area.
 Like, they get charged up by an evil shrine or something.
 So unless a vampire is right on top of his crypt, he can’t make another vampire.
 And an undead skeleton or a zombie just goes inert.”

 “Normally—” said Steve, and Rei cut in, “Yeah, right, normally, but you could have an army of undead if its leaders had a demon with them or carried some evil magic idol or something.
 And an area of evil power from another dimension could flow out and expand.”
 Rei waggled his fingers and spread his hands over the table, to represent the expansion of undead evil.

 Steve was too flattered by Rei’s performance to comment on how stupid it looked.
 “Anyway,” he said, “going up a rank will help a little, but Megaera will still be pretty low rank to tackle the next part.”